 Adelaide has a wide range of accomodation from five star hotels such as the Hilton, the Intercontinental and the Mayfair Hotel, mid range favourites such as Holiday Inn Express, Ibis and Quest, and budget options like Adelaide Backpackers & Travellers Inn, and Adelaide Central YHA.

-Another must-see when you visit South Australia are the Adelaide Hills.
+Another must-see when you visit South Australia are the Adelaide Hills, a section of the Mount Lofty Ranges surrounding the city.
 Only minutes up the freeway from the city centre, there is another world with small towns, rolling hills and amazing food and wine.

 And of course the Adelaide Hills region is also well known for it’s wine.
 This area focuses more on cool weather wines such as chardonnays and pinot noirs.
 There are dozens of cellar doors to drop into to taste the wines and learn about the region.

 There are so many wonderful accommodation options in the Adelaide Hills to recommend.
 I will mention a few, but have a look around at some of the others available too.